-I am a fully licensed clinical social worker and child and family therapist.
-I received my Master of Social Work (MSW) degree from the University of Michigan School of Social Work in 1996.
-I have worked with children, families, and people with disabilities across the lifespan for over twenty years.
+Michelle is a fully licensed clinical social worker and a child and family therapist.
+She received her Master of Social Work (MSW) degree from the University of Michigan School of Social Work in 1996.
+She has worked with children, families, and people with disabilities for over twenty years.

-I specialize in neurodevelopmental disorders such as Autism Spectrum Disorder (ASD) and ADHD, and in providing clinical services to parents and caregivers of children with disabilities.
+Michelle specializes in working with children with brain-based differences, such as Autism Spectrum Disorder (ASD) and ADHD, and in providing clinical services to parents and caregivers of children with disabilities.

 Michelle lives in Ann Arbor with her family and their dog.
 Being outdoors is very important to her.
 She loves to hike in the woods with her dog, spend time in her yard and garden, and is a beekeeper.